ABSF Board Candidate: Anna DeMers

 -President, UWSP Nordic Ski Club (2007-2008)

--I own a business, Tamarack Wetland Services, LLC, and understand and practice the importance of fiscal responsibility and making connections with people in my community.
+-I own a business, Tamarack Wetland Services, LLC, and understand and practice the importance of fiscal responsibility and making connections with people in the community.

--I have lived in Northwestern Wisconsin for over a decade and understand the dynamics of the area in relation to economics, populations and youth programming, including skiing in schools!
-Knowing what local people get excited for and what people need (often a lunch for the kids) is important in building strong relationships and creating community where the Birkie takes place.
+I have lived in Northwestern Wisconsin for over a decade and understand the dynamics of the area in relation to economics, populations and youth programming, including skiing in schools!
+Knowing what local people get excited for and what people need (often a lunch for families) is important in building strong relationships and building community where the Birkie takes place.

--I have volunteered with Birkie One and the Akii-gikinoo’amaading School recently, taking part in the Birkie’s initiative to connect with youth from Lac Courte Oreilles with the outdoors.
-Working with Uncle Ernie St. Germaine and other teachers to connect youth with their surroundings throughout the year (and in a low/no snow winter) is important to continuing this community and sport.
+-I have volunteered with Birkie One and the Akii-gikinoo’amaading School in 2024, taking part in the Birkie’s initiative to connect with youth from Lac Courte Oreilles with the outdoors.
+Working teachers to connect youth with their surroundings throughout the year (and in a low/no snow winters) is important to continuing this community and sport.
 When I lived in Washburn County, I volunteered with the Spooner Nordic Ski Team (2012-2018).
 I currently work with the Northstar Environmental Charter School in Minong and teach the youth there how to ski and we participate in the Barnebirkie.
 Teaching youth life skills through skiing and other outdoor activities is essential to the motto ‘Ski.Run.Bike.Live!’

 -Listening to young people is an important part of planning for the future.
 I’ve worked with youth in leadership positions—Washburn County Youth on the County Board, Superior Days and Heart of the North Legislative Day—to bring youth voice into spaces where it often isn’t heard.
-Bringing that youth voice to the table, through youth-adult partnerships is something that I did with UW-Extension, and have continued in volunteering with Heart of the North.
+At UW Extension/4-H I brought that youth perspective to the table, through youth-adult partnerships; I have continued to do this through volunteer efforts.
 It is important to listen to the young people because they are not only the future, they are leaders now.

 -My educational background in Environmental Education and Adventure Education, plus years of getting youth and adults outside—including at camps, nature centers, mushroom forays and local hikes—helps me to think through risk management and the enjoyment of an activity for participants.
 I have a strong philosophy behind what I practice, and as one of my professors said, keeping people ‘warm, dry and well fed’ is something that the Birkie does think about so that people drive away from their events happy!

--I have skied six live Worldloppet ski races— and 17 virtually during the pandemic— which gives me perspective as a participant in a variety of world class international ski races.
+-In 2024 I earned Worldloppet Master status, skiing 10 Worldloppet races throughout the world.
+I also skied 17 of those races virtually during the pandemic.
+Participating in and connecting with international skiers gives me perspective as a participant in a variety of world class international ski races.

-The many experiences, skills and knowledge I have—of skiing (including international ski races), the local community and connections within the ski community—are an asset to the American Birkebeiner Foundation.
+The many experiences, skills and knowledge I have—of skiing, the local community and connections within the broader ski community—are an asset to the American Birkebeiner Foundation.
 Between reaching the next generation of skiers and connecting with the worldwide network of skiers, our future is bright!

 How do you see yourself helping to fulfill the ABSF vision, mission and values?